 Before we get into all the dos and don’ts of talking on the phone, it’s important to understand what we even mean when we talk about “phone etiquette.”

-Phone etiquette describes the manner in which you talk on the phone, taking into account everything from environment and word choice to tone of voice and mouth-fullness.
+Phone etiquette describes the manner in which you talk on the phone, taking into account everything from environment and word choice to tone of voice and mouth fullness.

-The goal of good phone etiquette is to, of course, not offend or scare off the person on the other line with behavior befitting an over-stimulated seven-year-old that just got into their Halloween candy.
+The goal of good phone etiquette is to, of course, not offend or scare off the person on the other line with behavior befitting an over-stimulated seven-year-old who just got into their Halloween candy.

 Tips for Good Phone Etiquette